Golf etiquette makes playing the game more enjoyable for you and those around you.

 Don’t Show Up Less Than 15 Minutes Before Your Tee Time

-One of the pros about many things these days, like the online gambling Canada has to offer, for example, is that time is not such a huge deal.
+One of the pros about many things these days, for example, is that time is not such a huge deal.

 If you are running early or late you just pop someone a message or make a quick call and things are usually okay.
 Not so with golf.